 These are the estimation jars I had in my classroom math center recently.
 Our school library (in a PreK-8th grade school where I once taught) there was an estimation jar with a lot of little items in it, such as jelly beans.
-It wasn’t not easy even for me to estimate a big jar full of jelly beans or candy corn, so I don’t know how young children could even begin to estimate the amount.
+It was not easy even for me to estimate a big jar full of jelly beans or candy corn, so I don’t know how young children could even begin to estimate the amount.

 Here’s how I made estimation jars for Pre-K that will make more sense to the children.
 I made four jars: